-For those already working, reasonable accommodation can be a change that allows disabled people to enjoy benefits and privileges of employment the same as those enjoyed by employees without disabilities.
+For those already working, reasonable accommodation can be a change that allows disabled people to have the same benefits and privileges of employment as employees without disabilities.
 Examples of reasonable accommodations may include:

 - Providing equipment or devices, or adapting them so the person with a disability can use them

 - Restructuring a job